 Using your viewfinder, make sure you background color is reflecting strongly off the water.
 Try using a piece of magazine as a target to get your camera ready for focus.
-I stick with using an aperture of f/4-f/4.5 to make sure the depth of field is still keeping the drop sharp while still blurring the background.
+I stick with using an aperture of f/4 to f/4.5 to make sure the depth of field is still keeping the drop sharp while blurring the background.

-Make sure your set up is well and equally lit, then dim the room lights.
-Set a fast shutter speed.
+Make sure your setup is well-lit with flash units, then dim the room lights.

 I have found that an eye dropper works best for making a drip.
-Squeeze out a drip, and start by manually flashing.
+Squeeze out a drop, and start by manually flashing.
 Then continue till you achieve your desired result!
 Your hardest task is going to be timing!

-Creating your shape
+Creating your Shape

-- Crown shapes- you need to fill the receptacle with liquid to about 1 centimeter or less.
+- Crown shapes.
+You need to fill the receptacle with liquid to about 1 centimeter or less.

-At about 120 degrees water drops will reflect a given area.
+At about 120 degrees, water drops will reflect a given area.
 Your background doesn’t have to be huge since it is only going to be sitting about 3 inches behind the receptacle.

 Don't Miss The Next New Article!